It was easy to mix with most Africans at Oxford because their minds were tabula rasa, but most of the South Asians carried a lot of baggage.

 Further, Imran Khan wrote on page 100 of his book, ‘For me, one of the most dramatic incidents in our history occurred on the Indus between Kalabagh and Attock.
 Jalaluddin was a young Pathan prince who had inflicted a good deal of damage in Afghanistan on the invading Mongol army, with the result that a very much larger army was sent against him under Genghis Khan.
 Jalaluddin was forced to retreat back into India, and found himself surrounded by the Mongol army, with river at his back.
 Like a cornered tiger, he charged into the middle of the Mongol army with his bodyguards, cut his way back to the river, recaptured his standard, and then – since there was nowhere to go – leapt on his horse over a sixty-foot cliff into the Indus below.
 His horse’s belly burst open when it hit the water, but Jalaluddin swam across the river to the other side.
 When Genghis Khan saw this, he was so impressed by the young man’s bravery that he ordered his men not to fire, since so brave a man didn’t deserve to die, and Jalaluddin made his way to India and safety.’

 Imran Khan like most English school and college educated sahibs is obviously totally ignorant of the history of Islam and the subcontinent, because Jalal-ad-Duniya wa ad-Din Abu-al-Muzaffer Manguberdi ibn Muhammad was no Pathan, he was a Turk, a prince of Khwarazm whose kingdom was spread from the Caspian Sea to Afghanistan.
-He is one of the most admired figures of Muslim history, because he was the only Muslim prince to defeat a Mongol army, which forced the great Chingiz (Genghis) Khan to come personally with a large army to pursue him to the Indus.
+He is one of the most admired figures of Muslim history on whom a number of histories, stories, plays and novels have been written, because he was the only Muslim prince to defeat a Mongol army, which forced the great Chingiz (Genghis) Khan to come personally with a large army to pursue him to the Indus.
 Jalal-ad-Din had defeated the Mongol army at the battle of Parwan, north of Kabul, but when he was betrayed by his Afghan contingent which deserted him, he retreated towards India.
-He was defeated at the Battle of the Indus, crossed over to India by throwing himself along with his horse into the river, as aforesaid to the amazement of Chingiz Khan, and after about three years in Punjab and Sindh, went back through Baluchistan to retrieve his kingdom but was murdered in Kurdistan.
+He was defeated at the Battle of the Indus, crossed over to India by throwing himself along with his horse into the river, as aforesaid to the amazement of Chingiz Khan, and after about three years in Punjab and Sindh, went back through Baluchistan to retrieve his kingdom.

-Imran Khan incessantly talks about emulating the Western welfare system and democracy but he kept a Pir (a religious guide) whom he faithfully followed and about whom he wrote on page 120, ‘But never, in the almost twenty years that I knew Mian Bashir, was one of his prophecies ever wrong.’
+Imran Khan incessantly talks about emulating the Western welfare system and democracy but he kept a Pir (a religious guide) whom he faithfully followed and about whom he wrote on page 120 of his book, ‘But never, in the almost twenty years that I knew Mian Bashir, was one of his prophecies ever wrong.’
 It is therefore not surprising that Imran’s second wife, Reham Khan, mentioned taweez (amulets), ganda and kala jadoo (black magic) in his house.
-After the death of Mian Bashir, he took to receiving guidance from a lady whom he ultimately married.
+After the death of Mian Bashir, he took to receiving guidance from a lady, called in press a Pirni, whom he ultimately married.

 ‘Firdaus jo tera hay kisi nay nahin dekha